IbtsamGhreeb/OLIST-streaming-pipeline/README.md

 *A Kappa Architecture-based pipeline for real-time and historical analytics on Olist marketplace data.
 Tech stack includes Kafka, Spark Streaming, Iceberg, Snowflake, Kibana, and Power BI.*

+## 👤 My Contribution
+- Configured and managed Apache Iceberg integration with Snowflake, including metadata synchronization
+- Implemented automated Iceberg metadata refresh in Snowflake
+- Designed and modeled the Data Warehouse schema using fact and dimension tables
+- Built and managed Snowflake Streams and Tasks for incremental data ingestion, automatic refresh of tables, and simulating real-time streaming data for testing
+- Developed MERGE-based loading logic for efficient updates

 ## **📘 Table of Contents**
 📌 Project Overview